metahoof/docs/docs/whitepaper/terms-of-services.md

 You are granted permission to:

 - Access and use the MetaHoof game interface via supported web browsers.
-- Interact with in-game content and features, including NFT-based assets held in your connected Ultra Wallet.
+- Interact with in-game content and features, including digital items associated with your account.
 - Participate in races, events, and game systems provided by ANP Labs.

 _This license does not transfer any ownership rights in the Platform, intellectual property, or game logic._